 Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I have established the attendance policy described above (see "Attendance, participation, and preparation"), to wit: I take attendance on a daily basis, and students are assigned a daily participation grade, which is factored in the "Attendance, participation, and preparation" portion of the final grade.
-Any absence above one (1) will negatively impact this portion of the grade.
+As the instructor of this section, I have established the attendance policy described above (see "Attendance and participation"), to wit: I take attendance on a daily basis, and students are assigned a daily participation grade, which is factored in the "Attendance and participation" portion of the final grade.
+Any absence above two (2) will negatively impact this portion of the grade.
 However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.

-Grading: The final grade for the course will be calculated by adding the average grade the student receives in the categories mentioned above in "Evaluation": Attendance, participation, and preparation (10%), Homework and presentations (15%), Textual analyses (15%), Transcription project (30%), Exams (30%).
+Grading: The final grade for the course will be calculated by adding the average grade the student receives in the categories mentioned above in "Evaluation": Attendance and participation (10%), Homework and mini-presentations (30%), Papers and exam(s) (30%), Transcription project (30%).